Capitains/tutorial-nemo/1-setting-up-the-app.md

 ## Introduction

 A Nemo application is built upon two component : a [Flask application](http://flask.pocoo.org) and a [MyCapytains Resolver](http://mycapytain.readthedocs.io/en/latest/MyCapytain.classes.html#resolvers).
-Flask being a dependancy of Nemo and Nautilus, it was automatically installed by `pip` when you set up your environment.
+Flask being the dependancy of Nemo and Nautilus, it was automatically installed by `pip` when you set up your environment.

 We will write the content of this application in `app.py`.

-The very first thing we will do is actually set-up your flask object :
+The very first thing we will do is actually set up your flask object :

 ```python
 from flask import Flask